ABC FinanceBridging loans

 How do bridging loans work?

-A bridging loan allows you to borrow money quickly and are paid to you as a lump sum for a property purchase or refinance.
+A bridging loan allows you to borrow money quickly and is paid to you as a lump sum after a property purchase or refinance.

 Repayment of a bridging loan is usually funded through the sale of your property or by taking out a remortgage.
 Your plan for repaying the loan is known as your exit strategy.